 - Central Regulatory Effects – Deeper structures within the brain are also affected by the acupuncture stimulation, including the hypothalamus and limbic system.
 These parts of the brain produce the feelings of calmness and euphoria that acupuncture is famous for, and also help regulate the internal organs.

 - Myofascial Trigger Points – A myofascial trigger point is a “taut band,” or a rubbery knot felt within the muscle, often in the neck and back.
 These are areas of contracted muscle tissue which constrict blood and nerve flow.
 They can be caused by tension, stress, overuse, poor posture, and many other factors.
 They can cause pain where they are but can also radiate pain into other areas.
 Needling the trigger points is one of the most effective ways to break up the trigger points, and can be quite effective in relieving pain!

-The areas for acupuncture treatment consist of specific points located along “meridians.”
+In traditional acupuncture, the areas for acupuncture treatment consist of specific points located along “meridians.”
 The word “meridian” was chosen as a translation for the Chinese term “jingluo.”
 This term actually refers to the blood vessels.
 The ancient Chinese had a thorough understanding of the circulatory system.
-The acupuncture points, or “nodes” represent neurovascular concentrations of fine vascular structure and related nerves.
-“Qi” (pronounced “chee”) has many meanings in Chinese, including vital breath, weather, functional activity.
+The acupuncture points represent concentrations of blood vessels and related nerves.
+“Qi” (pronounced “chee”) has many meanings in Chinese, including breath, weather,and activity.
 It does not mean “energy.”
-In the context of Chinese medicine, it refers to oxygen within the blood, which is used to generate energy in the body.
 The original understanding of acupuncture was as a method used to stimulate the flow of blood to the limbs and organs.